guyplusplus/turndown-plugin-confluence-to-gfm/README.md

 ## Project TODO List

-- [ ] Some improvement in code fencing
+- [ ] Some improvement in code fencing for possibly more than 3 \`
 - [ ] Support of indented code (currently only fencing block code supported)
-- [ ] Table headers supported with left / medium / right indentation
+- [X] Table headers supported with left / medium / right indentation.
+Conclusion: no support since Confluence handles headers indentation via paragraph attribute inside the header cell
+- [X] More test data with a richer Confluence page content, including with some characters (i.e. |)